oracle-livelabs/apex/apex-professional-hol5/1-adding-pages-demo-projects.md

-# Adding Pages to the Demo Projects application
+# Add Pages to the Demo Projects application

 ## Introduction